Building Better Tomorrows Today

 John Brennan BSC (Hons), Tech IOSH

-John’s career has spanned public, private and voluntary sectors over 35 years including 3 posts as a Director / Chief Executive.
-He has wide experience of business planning, regeneration, finance and risk, care, support and health based services, staff management, building and property services.
+John’s career has spanned public, private and voluntary sectors including 4 posts as a Chief Executive Officer /Director.
+He has wide experience of governance, business, finance and risk planning, regeneration, care, support, health and housing services, staff management, new build and property maintenance.

-He has successfully delivering on varied challenges including: leadership and strategic direction; major new build projects; developing new care, health, housing or eco services/projects; raising new resources from the public, private and charitable sectors, ensuring conformity to legal and regulatory codes; devising and delivering detailed budgets; resolving management problems; building stakeholder relationships; motivating and managing varied technical and specialist teams.
+He has successfully delivering on challenges including: leadership and strategic direction; major new build projects; developing new care, health, housing and eco services/projects; raising new resources from the public, private and charitable sectors, ensuring conformity to legal and regulatory codes; devising and delivering detailed budgets; resolving management problems; building stakeholder relationships; motivating and managing varied specialist teams.

-John has considerable networking experience.
-He has been a regular conference speaker and addressed diverse audiences including in the House of Commons.
-He has lobbied government Ministers and been published in reputable journals.
+John has contributed to conferences, House of Commons Committees and Ministerial discussions .
+He has been published in reputable journals.
 He has a Mayor of London award for making an `Outstanding contribution to life in London`.
-He is passionate about social enterprise as a vehicle for resolving socio-economic problems.
-He has undertaken new projects to high eco quality bstandards within budgets.
+He is passionate about social enterprise.
 His experience encompasses varied organizations up to 1000 staff.

-John is focused on developing new quality services or specific projects.
-He has undertaken major regeneration programmes working in both England & abroad.
-He has created projects for a wide range of need groups including elders, young people, disabled, mental & physical health, & parents.
+John is focused on new quality services working in both England & abroad for a wide range of need groups including elders, young people, disabled, mental & physical health.

 John holds qualifications from the University of London, the Institute of Housing, and the Institute of Occupational Health & Safety by examinations.
-He has lived in Brixham for over 10 years.
+He has retired in Brixham for over 15 years.

 Elected to the Board in 2023, Richard previously worked in the Travel Industry for over 50 years.
 He has owned his own travel business which eventually reached a turnover figure of £1.2 million.